 Amlexanox is an anti-inflammatory and anti-allergic compound which has traditionally be used to treat ulcers by reducing healing time and pain.
 It has multiple mechanisms of action such as inhibiting inflammation by inhibiting the release of histamine and leukotrienes.
 It has been shown to selectively inhibit TBK1 (TANK-binding kinase 1) and IKK-3 (Inflammatory Kinase), producing reversible weight loss and improved insulin sensitivity.

 It is through this mechanism that it has produced substantial results in reducing HbA1C levels and increasing insulin sensitivity.
 We combine Amlexanox with Tetradecylthioacetic Acid (also known—and more easily pronounced—as TTA).
+It is known as a PPAR-alpha activator protecting the body from excess fats by clearing fats from the blood to be used by muscle or liver cells.
 It is a fatty acid that does not get used for fuel by the body, but instead helps to regulate how much fat the body stores by influencing genes that control the metabolism.
 TTA can help individuals feel full more quickly while the fatty acid decreases overall hunger and burns fat.
-In addition to regulating fat metabolism, this fatty acid has antioxidant, anti-inflammatory and immunity-enhancing properties.
+In addition to regulating fat metabolism, this fatty acid has LDL lowering, antioxidant, cardioprotective, anti-inflammatory and immunity-enhancing properties.

 Feedback loops of obesity